-All resident electors and non-resident ratepayer electors whose names appear on the electoral roll when it closes on Friday 12 August 2022 are eligible to vote in the election.
-The preliminary electoral roll will be available for public inspection from Friday 15 July 2022 to Friday 12 August 2022 at the District office.
+Those eligible to vote are all resident electors and non-resident ratepayer electors whose names appear on the electoral roll when it closes on Friday 1 August 2025.

+The Preliminary Electoral Roll will be available for public inspection from Friday 4 July 2025 to Friday 1 August 2025 at the District Office, 2 Ranfurly Court, Kawerau.